 An important part of the work of the Diocesan Pastoral Council is to support the work of the Commissions.
 Council meetings are designed to enable this to happen.
-There are to be three Council meetings each year: one before Easter, one before summer and one before Halloween.
+There are to be three Council meetings each year: Spring (before Easter), Summer (before July), and Autumn (before Halloween).
 The meetings are planned for and prepared by the executive.
+At its meeting the Diocesan Pastoral Council reflects on matters of pastoral importance and proposes practical responses.